-I am a sucker for a good deal, which is probably why we are stocked with enough zucchini to feed a family of raccoons.
-One more trip to the farmers market, where zucchini the size of my torso go for as little as $1, and we’re going to need a second refrigerator.
-My latest solution to handle our surplus: Chocolate Chip Paleo Zucchini Bread.
+I am a sucker for a good deal, which is probably why every summer we end up stocked with enough zucchini to feed a family of plant-eating dinosaurs.
+One more trip to the farmers market and we’re going to need another refrigerator.
+Time to bake Chocolate Chip Paleo Zucchini Bread!

-Although I’m not following a paleo diet, lately I’ve been experimenting with coconut flour, which is high in fiber, low in carbs, and an excellent alternative for anyone who is sensitive to grains or following a paleo diet themselves.
-I used it to make these Cookie Dough Protein Balls, and I’m loving baking with it too.
+I use coconut flour to make these Cookie Dough No Bake Protein Balls, and I love baking with it too.
 It’s the secret ingredient that makes this Paleo Zucchini Bread so rich and filling.

 Tools I used to make this recipe: